konfer-be/konfer-be/README.md

 </p>

 - :neckbeard: I’m currently playing with Nest advanced features.
-- :swimmer: :bicyclist: :runner: I'm preparing the full distance <a href="https://www.xterraplanet.com/race/xterra-belgium-xterra-full-distance-triathlon" target="_blank">Xterra Belgium 2024</a>.
+- :swimmer: :bicyclist: :runner: I'm preparing the full distance <a href="https://www.xterraplanet.com/event/xterra-ardennes-trophy" target="_blank">Xterra Ardennes 2024</a>.
 - :black_nib: I'm blogging a little bit in french on the Konfer <a href="https://lab.konfer.be" target="_blank">laboratory</a>.
 - :speech_balloon: You can ask me about Node.js and the HTML / CSS / JS holy trinity.
 - :earth_africa: You can follow my adventures on <a href="https://www.twitter.com/steve-lebleu" target="_blank">X</a> and <a href="https://www.instagram.com/lebleusteve/" target="_blank">Instagram</a>.